Burst capacity in Azure Cosmos DB

 After the 10 seconds is over, the burst capacity has been used up.
 If the workload continues to exceed the provisioned 100 RU/s, any requests that are consumed beyond the provisioned 100 RU/s would now be rate limited (429).
 The maximum amount of burst capacity a physical partition can accumulate at any point in time is equal to 300 seconds * the provisioned RU/s of the physical partition.

-To enroll in the preview, your Azure Cosmos DB account must meet all the following criteria:
+To enable burst capacity, your Azure Cosmos DB account must meet all the following criteria:

 - Your Azure Cosmos DB account is using provisioned throughput (manual or autoscale).
 Burst capacity doesn't apply to serverless accounts.